oregpt/slack_telegram_scraper/README.md

 # ChatTools Exporter

 Export chat history with a simple UI.
-First target is Telegram (via Telethon) with optional Notion export.
-Slack/Teams are planned and surfaced in the UI for future expansion.
+Supports Telegram (via Telethon) with optional Notion export, and Slack (via slack_sdk).
+Teams is surfaced in the UI as a future target.

 Features:
 - Telegram export (user session) with filters: date range, only media/text, keywords, specific users, limit.